Some Natural Tips that are Proven to Reduce Wrinkles

 The natural oils from the avocado fruit are very effective in reducing the appearance of wrinkles around the eyes.
 Cut an avocado in half and apply some of the pulp to the area that’s prone to lines and wrinkles.

 Vitamin C isn’t the only thing that oranges provide.
 Squeeze a little of the fresh juice, dip a cotton ball in it, and apply it to the areas where wrinkles appear in the morning and evening.
-In just a few weeks you’ll notice the changes in your skin.

 Wash your face and dry it well.
 Mix a tablespoon of plain yogurt, a tablespoon of honey, half a teaspoon of orange juice and ¼ cup sliced bananas.
 When you get a homogeneous cream, apply it to your face and let sit for 15 minutes, then rinse with lukewarm water.